saadmh902/WebScanner/README.md

-Then it crawls on each page for all links including &lt;form&gt; actions and &lt;a&gt; hrefs Next it looks for common directories such as /phpmyadmin /cpanel /wp-admin etc After this it sees what ports are open and tests if FTP and SSH connections are able to be made Finally it writes everything to a report.html page so the user has a good idea of how the site is layed out.</pre>
+Then it crawls on each page for all links including &lt;form&gt; actions and &lt;a&gt; hrefs Next it looks for common directories such as /phpmyadmin /cpanel /wp-admin etc After this it sees what ports are open and tests if FTP and SSH connections are able to be made WHOIS Lookup and reverse domain name lookup is performed All pages with GET paramaters are tested for simple SQL injection errors Finally it writes everything to a report.html page so the user has a good idea of how the site is layed out.</pre>